Deep-code2004/One-click-buy-it/README.md

 # One-click-buy-it
-This project goes to that category in which the product is on sell and customer have to buy quick
+This project goes to that category in which the product is on sell and customer have to buy quick.
+Author - Deep Khatri.